pingdaze/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 ## Overview

-In this tutorial, you will learn how the flexibility of [Chainlink Keepers](https://chain.link/keepers) enables important design patterns that reduce gas fees, enhance the resilience of your dApps, and improve your end-user experience.
+In this tutorial, you will learn how the flexibility of [Chainlink Keepers](https://chain.link/keepers) enables important design patterns that reduce gas fees, enhance the resilience of dApps, and improve end-user experience.
-In the following sections, you will start by integrating an unoptimized contract to Chainlink Keepers (cf. [Problem](#problem-on-chain-computation-leads-to-high-gas-fees)).
+You will start by integrating an unoptimized contract to Chainlink Keepers (cf. [Problem](#problem-on-chain-computation-leads-to-high-gas-fees)).
 Then, you will see how properly leveraging the flexibility of Chainlink Keepers (cf. [Solution section](#solution-perform-complex-computations-with-no-gas-fees)) allows you to save ~84% of gas fees!

 **Table of Contents**